 These interactions should be accompanied by a regular flow of emailed content or webinars to share new developments or the firm’s market outlook.
 Encrypted email and secure document signing means firms can onboard clients remotely.
 Clients who are not tech-savvy, however, may need extra attention to navigate these steps.

-Don’t neglect client relationships—old or new
+Don’t neglect client relationships—old or

 It may seem as though coronavirus has hampered wealth managers’ ability to strengthen existing relationships or build the new client relationships vital to growing a practice.